TECVAYLI Dailymed

 TECVAYLI is a bispecific B-cell maturation antigen (BCMA)-directed CD3 T-cell engager indicated for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy, including a proteasome inhibitor, an immunomodulatory agent and an anti-CD38 monoclonal antibody.

 This indication is approved under accelerated approval based on response rate.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).
 (1 )

 2 Dosage And Administration